Quantum complexity in gravity, quantum field theory, and quantum information science

 Complete information about the spread of the wavefunction is contained in the distribution (\ref{eq:krylovdist}).
 We could quantify the width of this distribution in various ways.
 For example, we could consider moments of the distribution $\langle n^s\rangle=\sum_n n^s \,p_n(t)$.
 The first moment, or average position in the Krylov chain, was called the {\it spread complexity} in \cite{Balasubramanian:2022tpr} \be \mathcal{C}_K(t)=\langle n\rangle=\sum_n n\,p_n(t), \ee and the analogous quantity for the spread of operators (which we will discuss below) is often referred to as the Krylov complexity (its study was initiated in \cite{Parker:2018yvk}).
 These quantities have proved useful in characterizing many aspects of quantum dynamics and, as we will discuss in Sec.~\ref{sec:holography}, turn out to be geometrized in the duality between the SYK model and Jackiw-Teitelboim gravity as the wormhole's length.

-While the spread complexity in (\ref{eq:krylov_def}) has turned out to have many applications, alternative measures of the spread of the wavefunction surely also have uses.
+While the spread complexity in (\ref{eq:krylov_def}) has proven useful in many applications, alternative measures of wavefunction spread surely have their uses as well.
 First of all there are the higher moments we mentioned above -- see, e.g., \cite{ Caputa:2021ori}.
 Another natural measure of spread would be the entropy of the distribution (\ref{eq:krylovdist}) or its exponential

 This quantity was studied in the operator and state contexts in \cite{Barbon:2019wsy,Caputa:2021sib,Patramanis:2021lkx,Caputa:2025dep}, but has not yet been widely applied.